Bullet Proof Glass 101: What Is It and Why Do I Need It?

 If you have ever seen a television show or movie with the police interrogating a suspect in a holding room that has a large mirror on a wall, you probably know what this is.
 The suspect sees just a mirror, but on the other side of the mirror is a group of police officers or lawyers who can watch the proceeding without being seen.
 This type of one-way glass can be made to be bullet resistant through the layering process.
 And the applications are not limited to police stations.
 Any time you want privacy, one-way glass can be a potential solution.

-If you are wondering where to buy bullet-resistant glass, know that there are many suppliers out there.
+If you are wondering where to buy bullet-resistant glass for bullet resistant enclosures, know that there are many suppliers out there.
 What matters most is that you get honesty from your supplier; that they tell you what their glass can and cannot stop.
 Remember, when shopping, that it might be called “ballistic glass”, or “bullet resistant glass”.
 But beware of companies who market their glass as “bullet proof” without telling you the real truth.
+If you are looking to build what’s considered a bulletproof house or to go about bulletproofing corporate offices, make sure you do extensive research so that you know what you’ll be getting.

 Guarding Your Property with Bullet Resistant Glass

 When it comes to protecting your property, nothing beats the right mix of physical security, security guards, security shacks, and technology.

-For many, this means having a trained security guard to monitor a site, during open and closed hours.
+For many, this means having armored guard houses with trained security guard to monitor a site, during open and closed hours.
 It also means ensuring the guard has access to a secure communications and storage facility in the form of a guard shack or security shack, as well as communications equipment, effective lighting, and surveillance technology.
 But is bullet-resistant glass necessary on your guardhouse?

 The answer is a resounding – maybe.